stsievert/salmon/docs/source/faq.rst

 FAQ
 ===

+.. _faq-n_responses:

 How many responses will be needed?
 ----------------------------------

+See the :ref:`benchmarks on active sampling <experiments>` for more detail and specific numbers.

 Depends on your targets, and how humans respond.
 Let's say you have :math:`n` targets that are being embedded into :math:`d` dimensions.
 At most, we can